Mumbai Trans Harbour Link

-History
+Overview

+In the 1990s, keeping the future of the Mumbai Metropolitan Region in mind, the Mumbai Metropolitan Region Development Authority (MMRDA) began studies on how to decongest the rising traffic and congestion in Mumbai, and accidents and mishaps as their direct consequences.
+There are currently six bridges connecting Mumbai and Navi Mumbai across the Thane Creek, but they are too narrow and outdated to handle future traffic.
+As a result, all of them are constrained and are carrying traffic beyond their limits, also increasing the commute time between the two cities.
+So, the MMRDA planned to build a comprehensive link between the two cities so to handle more traffic and make travel more easier, faster, safer, and hassle-free.
+The proposal was sent to the Government of Maharashtra for consideration in 2012.
+In 2015, the project was approved by the Government of India and the Ministry of Road Transport and Highways (MoRTH).
+Hence, the foundation stone for the construction of the project was laid by Prime Minister Narendra Modi on 24 December 2016.
+Initially, it was expected to be completed by 2021.
+Then, the MMRDA awarded contracts for the project in November 2017, and construction began in April 2018, which was scheduled to be completed within 4.5 years by 2022.
+However, the construction was delayed by around 8 months due to the COVID-19 pandemic, and was expected to be completed by August 2023, then again by December 2023.
+The construction was finally completed in December 2023, and was inaugurated by Prime Minister Narendra Modi on 12 January 2024.

+Planning

-Transportation and traffic planning for Greater Bombay was commissioned for Wilbur Smith and Associates in mid 1962.
-The firm's report, based on extensive studies conducted over 18 months, was handed over to the Union Ministry of Transport on 19 December 1963.
+Transportation and traffic planning for Greater Bombay (now Mumbai) was commissioned for Wilbur Smith and Associates (WSA) (now (CDM Smith) in mid-1962.
+The firm's report, based on extensive studies conducted over 18 months, was handed over to the Ministry of Road Transport and Highways (MoRTH) on 19 December 1963.
 Among other projects, the report proposed the construction of a sea link, known as the Uran Bridge, to connect Mumbai with the mainland near the town of Uran.
-However, Smith was unsure of the link's feasibility.
-Citing poor traffic expectations in Uran even in 1981, his report advised a more detailed study of this connection and recommended waiting until "the Trans-Thana area develops further and more community services are extended to Uran."
+However, WSA was unsure of the link's feasibility.
+Citing poor traffic expectations in Uran even in 1981, WSA's report advised a more detailed study of this connection and recommended waiting until the Trans-Thane area would develop further and more community services would be extended to Uran."
 In 1973, the Vashi Bridge linking Mankhurd in Mumbai with Vashi in Navi Mumbai was opened.

 First attempt

 The first concrete attempt to build the sea link was made in 2004, when Infrastructure Leasing & Financial Services (IL&FS) submitted a proposal to implement the project on a build, own, operate, and transfer (BOOT) basis.
 The Maharashtra State Road Development Corporation (MSRDC) also submitted a counter proposal.
-However, the IL&FS proposal was side-lined by the government, for undisclosed reasons.
+However, the IL&FS proposal was sidelined by the Government of Maharashtra, for undisclosed reasons.